bzminer/bzminer/README.md

   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --nc INT                    Do not save to the config file (but still read from it).
-  --update_frequency INT      Output frequency in milliseconds.
+  --lhr_stability INT         Set LHR Unlock stability.
+Default is 100.
+0 is disable lhr unlock.
+Play with it --update_frequency INT      Output frequency in milliseconds.
 Default is 15000.
   --avg_hr_ms INT             Hashrate averaging window.
 Longer is more stable hashrate reporting.
 Default is 30000.
   --cpu_validate INT          Validate solutions on cpu before sending to pool.